-There are two ways to enter the Cytotechnology Program:
+There are two ways to enter the Cytotechnology Program.
+The applicant:

-- You have completed your bachelor's degree and meet the admissions requirements.
+- Has completed a bachelor's degree and meets the admissions requirements.

-- You are a senior at one of our affiliated academic institutions, which have agreed to accept our training as valid fourth-year completion of their bachelor's degrees (3+1 option).
+- Is a senior at one of Mayo Clinic's affiliated academic institutions, which have agreed to accept our training as valid fourth-year completion of their bachelor's degrees (3+1 option).

 Our affiliated institutions are: